shredthaGNAR/list-of-my-starred-repos/README.md

 * [rishavanand/github-profilinator](https://github.com/rishavanand/github-profilinator): 🚀  This tool contains mini GUI components that you can hook together to automatically generate markdown code for a perfect readme.
 * [anuraghazra/github-readme-stats](https://github.com/anuraghazra/github-readme-stats): :zap: Dynamically generated stats for your github readmes
 * [Shywim/github-repo-size](https://github.com/Shywim/github-repo-size): A Firefox addon showing the size of a Github repository.
+* [pranavmangal/github-repo-size](https://github.com/pranavmangal/github-repo-size): Displays the size of a GitHub repository on its homepage
 * [edgarjs/github-repos-alfred-workflow](https://github.com/edgarjs/github-repos-alfred-workflow): Alfred workflow to easily open GitHub repositories
 * [BaseMax/GitHub-Repository-Export-List](https://github.com/BaseMax/GitHub-Repository-Export-List): Python: A tiny script to get list of all repository of a GitHub user and generate HTML output with style.
 * [sevenc-nanashi/github-snippets](https://github.com/sevenc-nanashi/github-snippets): Adds a section to copy snippet in GitHub repository page.